Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 ###Manual Testing

-1. As a First Time Visitor, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) to that I am encouraged to return.
+1. As a First Time Visitor, I want to have a positive emotional response when visiting the site (be impressed with the quality of the website) so that I am encouraged to return.
     1. The landing page has a hero image designed to attract the user's attention and to give the impression of quality.
     2. The website follows a strict colour schemata designed to give the impression of control and attention to detail.
     3. The website combines humour and a light-hearted tone e.g. in the "quote" section on the home page and the "fact file" section on the product info page.
-The aim of this is to entertain users as well as to educate them about Tapenade adding to their positive experience.
+The aim of this is to entertain users as well as to educate them about Tapenade, adding to their positive experience.
 NB. see (./assets/screenshots/screenshots_a) for visual evidence of this.

 2. As a First Time Visitor, I want to be able to move through the website in order to access the site's content.
-    1. There is a clear and intuitive navigation bar that provides clear links to the 3 pages of the site.
+    1. There is a clear and intuitive navigation bar that provides links to the 3 pages of the site.
     2. The links change colour when hovered over in order to assure the user that the links work and that they are fully responsive.
     3. The nav-bar occurs across all four pages of the website so as to always give the user the option of navigating to another page.
 NB. see (./assets/screenshots/screenshots_b) for visual representation of this.